 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
 VAT receivable is excluded from income.

-NOTE 2 - ACCOUNTING STANDARDS ISSUED.
-NOT ADOPTED
+NOTE 2 - ACCOUNTING STANDARDS ISSUED, NOT ADOPTED

-The Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code) has introduced several changes in accounting policies which will be required from 1 April 2020.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) has introduced several changes in accounting standards which will be required from 1 April 2022.